 German leisure carrier LTU International (LT) chose the MD-11 as part of a fleet renewal program to replace its Lockheed L-1011s.
 Four were ordered and delivered between December 1991 and March 1993.

-The LTU MD-11 s were powered by P&W engines and configured in an all-economy cabin layout that provided seating for 409 passengers.
-They were used on its long-haul services to the US, Caribbean and the Far East, plus higher density routes across Europe.
+The LTU MD-11s were powered by P&W engines and configured with an all-economy cabin layout seating 409 passengers.
+They were used on its long-haul services to the US, the Caribbean, and the Far East, as well as on higher-density routes across Europe.

-A major reorganisation for LTU was announced in July 1997, and the SAirGroup became a majority shareholder.
-The move saw the sale of the four MD-11s to Swissair (SR) and the aircraft were delivered to the Swiss airline in October and November 1998.
+A significant reorganisation for LTU was announced in July 1997, and the SAirGroup became a majority shareholder.
+The move saw the sale of the four MD-11s to Swissair (SR), which were delivered to the Swiss airline in October and November 1998.

 Malaysia Airlines (MH)